 I am Joyce Myeza, Library Director at the University of KwaZulu-Natal.
 I hold a Master of Science in LIS from Simmons College, Boston MA, USA.
 I am currently doing a Doctorate in Business Administration from Bath University, United Kingdom.

-Call for the Humanities and Social Sciences Awards 2018
+Humanities and Social Sciences Awards 2018

 HSS Book, Creative Collection, and Digital Contribution Awards will be awarded in the following categories: